 So now that you know about native plants, let’s talk natural landscapes.

-With the U.S. population nearing three hundred and six million, and growing by more than eight thousand every day, we have to get serious about habitat for our fellow creatures.
+With the U.S. population over three hundred, seven million, and growing by more than eight thousand every day, we have to get serious about habitat for our fellow creatures.
 See Gardening for Life by Doug Tallamy.
 Here Doug Tallamy talks specifically about pollinators and other insects and how important they are to our bird populations Welcoming Wildlife Into the Garden with Native Plants .

 Are you a birder?

 Doug Tallamy tells us his grad students are busy conducting a number of studies to quantify the percentage of caterpillars each bird species in the U.S feed their young.
 So far, the overall average is about 80% caterpillars.
-Some, particularly many of the warbles, feed 100% caterpillars, but ground foragers like catbirds have a higher percentage of detritivores and predators like crickets and spiders.
+Some, particularly many of the warblers, feed 100% caterpillars, but ground foragers like catbirds have a higher percentage of detritivores and predators like crickets and spiders.
 Four percent of our birds don’t feed insects at all (finches, doves, crossbills).
 There is no such list for birds, but you can assume that if a plant makes lots of caterpillars, it is very important to birds.
-Check out Native Caterpillars Moths and Butterflies and Host Native Woodies (2 pages) Native Caterpillars Moths Butterflies & Host Native Woodies (1 page) from the March/April 2014 Journal to help with your tree selection.
+Check out Native Caterpillars Moths and Butterflies and Host Native Woodies, (printable 2 pages) Native Caterpillars Moths Butterflies & Host Native Woodies (11×17″ double page spread) from the March/April 2014 Journal to help with your tree selection.

 - What’s On the Horizon?
 The Future of Natural Landscaping in America by Neil Diboll